diogogborges/Python-Examples/README.md

 # Python-Examples
-Python exercises from Coursera course
+I'm learning Python, so here some exercises that I made.
+(The exercises are part of a Python course available in Coursera)